wintermute-cell/shellmind/README.md

 1. Put the `shellmind.bash` file from this repo into a directory of your choice.
    You may edit that file for some optional configuration options.

+2. Source the file in your `.bashrc`:

    ```bash
    source /path/to/shellmind.bash
    ```

-2. Add a keybind to your `.bashrc`:
+3. Add a keybind to your `.bashrc`:

    ```bash
    # For Ctrl-G
    bind -x '"\C-g": shellmind'